Skip to content

 // Avoid evading straight down when near the ground.

-if (sinkRate > 0 && altitude < groundProximityThreshold) {
+if (agentVelocity.y < 0 && altitude < groundProximityThreshold) {

-// Determine evasion direction based on the bearing to the interceptor.
+// Determine the evasion direction based on the angle to pursuer.

-// Choose the direction that turns away from the interceptor.
+// Choose the direction that leads away from the pursuer.

 Vector3 bestHorizontalDirection = angle > 0 ? -rightDirection : rightDirection;

-// Interpolate between horizontal evasion and upward ground avoidance.
+// Blend between horizontal evasion and slight upward movement.

 float blendFactor = 1 - (altitude / groundProximityThreshold);